MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/New-VM.md

 New-VM -Name "new 6" -Generation $oldVM.Generation -MemoryStartupBytes $memory -SwitchName $switch
 ```

 This example creates a virtual machine named new 6.
-The machine has the same generation and amount of assigned memory as existing machine named old 1, and connected to the same network switch.
+The machine has the same generation and amount of assigned memory as the existing machine named old 1 and connects to the same network switch.

 ## PARAMETERS